philsquared/Catch23/design_questions.md

 2. It doesn't catch unexpected exceptions (these are caught at the test case level, so you lose specific file/ line).
 3. The syntax, especially the use of `<<`, becomes part of the API, so needs to be maintained.
 4. Parts of the syntax general warnings and SA violations.
 Within the macro these are suppressed.
+5. It complicated the expression decomposition design (see below)

 Macro-less test cases are also possible, but haven't been implemented yet.
 The question is, is it worth it?
 Maybe we wait until C++26 to be able to offer these?
 Reflection should make it easier.

+## Performing assertion evaluation in destructor

+Within a `CHECK` or `REQUIRE` an expression is decomposed into a XXXExprRef type (UnaryExprRef, BinaryExprRef).
+Because we don't know what the final type will be until the end of the expression (it starts out as a UnaryExprRef, but if a comparison operator is used then it becomes a BinaryExprRef) the expr objects themselves don't know if they hold the final expression until their destructors are called.
+So, currently, the ...Expr destructors call back into Asserter (to which a pointer is being held) to evaluate the expression.

+We pass the whole ...Expr object to a function that will perform the evaluation on the final object with requiring the expr objects themselves to trigger this.
+The main reason for not doing that is to keep the macro-less syntax simpler.
+Because the `<<` operator only binds to the first part of the expression we'd need something else to wrap the whole thing and that would become something the user would have to write if not using macros.

 ## Attaching messages to assertions